NexusRaids/nexus-docs/docs/commands/raids.md

    :header: "Command", "Description"
    :widths: 20, 80

-   ``!time-left <minutes>``, "Use this in a raid to see how much time is left on the raid.
+   ``![time-left|time|tl] <minutes>``, "Use this in a raid to see how much time is left on the raid.
 If you are the host, you can give this command the amount of minutes that are left on your raid to update it."

 ```